Exact minimum number of bits to stabilize a linear system: Introduction

 The converse in the special case of $\beta = 2$ was proved in \cite{nair2004stabilizability}, where it was shown that it is impossible to achieve second moment stability in the system in \eqref{eq:systemscalar} using a quantizer-controller with the number of bins $< \lfloor a\rfloor + 1$.
-This implies the validity of \thmref{thm:mainc} for $\beta \geq 2$. \ver{Variants of the necessity result in \thmref{thm:mainc} are known for vector systems with bounded disturbances \cite{tatikonda2004control} and model uncertainty \cite{martins2006feedback}; for noiseless vector systems under different stability criteria \cite{yuksel2006minimum}; for vector linear stochastic systems under second moment constraint stabilized over rate-constrained noiseless \cite{nair2004stabilizability} and packet-drop \cite{minero2009data} channels; for vector linear stochastic systems stabilized in probability over noisy channels \cite{matveev2008state}; and for nonlinear systems with additive noise stabilized in probability over noisy channels \cite[Th.
+This implies the validity of \thmref{thm:mainc} for $\beta \geq 2$.
+Variants of the necessity result in \thmref{thm:mainc} are known for vector systems with bounded disturbances \cite{tatikonda2004control} and model uncertainty \cite{martins2006feedback}; for noiseless vector systems under different stability criteria \cite{yuksel2006minimum}; for vector linear stochastic systems under second moment constraint stabilized over rate-constrained noiseless \cite{nair2004stabilizability} and packet-drop \cite{minero2009data} channels; for vector linear stochastic systems stabilized in probability over noisy channels \cite{matveev2008state}; and for nonlinear systems with additive noise stabilized in probability over noisy channels \cite[Th.
 3.1]{yuksel2016nonlinear}.
-In this paper, we provide a simple proof of \thmref{thm:mainc} for any $\beta > 0$ using information-theoretic techniques similar to those employed in \cite{nair2004stabilizability,minero2009data,kostina2016ratecost} for $\beta = 2$.
-In addition, we provide an elementary converse proof for stabilizability in probability that yields a tight result for non-integer $a$. }